 That’s around 20 people you could target because the other 80% are simply window shopping.

-You must be very clear on who your target audience is, what they’re after and why they should choose your solution above all others.
+You must be very clear on who your target audience is, what they’re after, and why they should choose your solution above all others.

-What do you have that will cause people to want to do business with you.
+What do you have that will cause people to want to do business with you?

 Why should they exchange their money for your value?

-Answer the questions that are already in their head and provide evidence why you should be their first choice.
+Answer the questions that are already in their head and provide evidence on why you should be their first choice.